simp/simp-doc/docs/changelogs/latest.rst

   * For details, see: :ref:`changelog-6-5-0-el8-client-limitations`.

-Support for managing EL6 is drawing down
+EL6 support is EOL
-""""""""""""""""""""""""""""""""""""""""
+""""""""""""""""""

-  * EL6 maintenance support is EOL for both RHEL 6 and CentOS 6, and upstream vendor support will end on 30 November 2020.
+* EL6 maintenance support is EOL for both RHEL 6 and CentOS 6.
+  * Upstream vendor support ended on 30 November 2020.
 * **New Puppet modules may not support EL6.**
+* **EL6 SIMP tarball and ISO releases have been discontinued.**
+  * There will be no CentOS6 server tarball or ISO release for SIMP 6.5.0.
+* EL6 _has_ been tested for use with SIMP 6.5.0's Puppet modules, the
+  ``unpack_dvd`` script, and PXE kickstarts.
+  * However: **No further EL6 support is planned for SIMP Puppet modules**
+  * **EL6 support may be removed completely in each module's next release.**
 * Some optional Puppet modules (provided by the :package:`simp-extras` RPM) no longer support EL6.
 In particular, this affects :pupmod:`simp/autofs`, :pupmod:`simp/nfs`, and :pupmod:`simp/simp_nfs`.
 If you need those capabilities on EL6, use earlier versions of these modules in EL6-specific Puppet environments.

 Breaking Changes